OLUWASEYISAM/DSA-Documentation/README.md

 #### Case Scenario 1
 1. Which product category had the highest sales?
+Ans: Technology category had the highes sales with a Total sales of 5984248.18.
+Technology	    5984248.18199999
+Furniture	      5178590.54199999
+Office Supplies	3752762.09999999

 2. What are the Top 3 and Bottom 3 regions in terms of sales?
+- Top 3 Regios in term of Sales:
+West	  3597549.2755
+Ontario	3063212.4795
+Prarie	2837304.6015

+- Bottom 3 Regios in term of Sales:
+Nunavut	116376.4835
+Northwest Territories	800847.3295
+Yukon	975867.370999999

 3. What were the total sales of appliances in Ontario?
+Ans: Total sales of appliances in Ontario is 3063212.48

-4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers
+4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers.
+- Revenue from Bottom 10 Customers
+Jeremy Farry	      85.72
+Natalie DeCherney	  125.9
+Nicole Fjeld	      153.03
+Katrina Edelman	    180.76
+Dorothy Dickinson	  198.08
+Christine Kargatis  293.22
+Eric Murdock	      343.328
+Chris McAfee	      350.18
+Rick Huthwaite	    415.82
+Mark Hamilton	      450.99

+Advice:

-5. KMS incurred the most shipping cost using which shipping method?
+5. Shipping method with the most shipping cost
-6.
+Ans: The shipping method with the highest shipping cost is Delivery Truck with a total shipping cost of 51971.94 Delivery Truck	51971.9399999998
+Regular Air	    48008.1899999997
+Express Air	    7850.90999999997

+#### Case Scenario 2
+6. Who are the most Valuable customers, and what products or services do they typically purchase?
+7. Which small business customer had the highest sales?
+8. Which Corporate Customer placed the most number of orders in 2009 – 2012?
+9. Which consumer customer was the most profitable one?
+10. If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
+Explain your answer

 ### Data Analysis